2022 Dutch Open purse, winner’s share, prize money payout

 The 2022 Dutch Open purse is set for €1.75 million, with the winner's share coming in at €291,660 -- the standard 16.67 percent payout according to the European Tour's prize money distribution chart.

-The Dutch Open field is headed by Adri Arnaus, Bernd Wiesberger and Thomas Pieters, as well as more of the world's best players.
+The Dutch Open field is headed by Adri Arnaus, Bernd Wiesberger and Thomas Pieters, as well as more of the world's best players battling it out in the long-running event.

 The Dutch Open is the 13th event of the year on the 2022 European Tour schedule.